cloudspeech/houdini-talk/short-essay.md

 reads the caption of his photo.

-## What is Enterprise?
+## And What is Enterprise?

 Enterprise IT serves the needs of a large business organization &mdash; an enterprise &mdash; not just an individual user.

 Things have grown over the years, one has to protect against hostile actors from outside, auditing requirements need to be met, users have access rights and restrictions.

 For a frontend software engineer working in Enterprise, terms like stonewalls, chains, prison feel familiar - your hands are often tied,